yetisoftworks/MeshyDB.SDK-docs/docs/data/projecting.rst

 Projecting Data
 ---------------

 A Projection is a stored query of MongoDB aggregates and filters that can be called for reporting or analysis.
+By creating a Projection is gives you better control over what data is accessible without needing to worry about someone accidentially exporting all your data.

+You can create your query your Mesh Data using the admin portal under the Projections tab.

+Please review the following for supported `aggregations <#supported-aggregates>`_.

 `````````````
 API Reference